gigaryte/erikrye.com/_pages/index.md

 on the Internet.
 I collaborate with government and industry partners to understand and address these problems.
 I enjoy exploring the systems we all rely on&mdash;knowingly or not&mdash;and often assume to be secure or private.
-I like building tools to measure new phenomenon and collect new data, and run the <a href="https://ipv6observatory.org">IPv6 Observatory</a>.
+I like building tools to measure new phenomena and collect new data, and run the <a href="https://ipv6observatory.org">IPv6 Observatory</a>.

 Outside the lab, I’m an alliteration advocate, serial comma champion, diaeresis